 - It was the Catalan choral society that initiated the creation of the Palau de la Música over 100 years ago, and that ensemble, the Orfeo Catala, still plays a central role in the programming and functioning of the concert hall today.

 - “Palace of Catalan Music”: The name is the agenda.
 From the beginning, promotion of Catalan music has been a central mission of the Palau de la Música Catalana.

-- Despite the focus on local compositions, famous composers from around Europe have conducted or performed their own works in legendary performances at Palau de la Música Catalan.
+- Despite the focus on local compositions, famous composers from around Europe have conducted or performed their own works in legendary recitals at the Palau de la Música Catalana.
 Their ranks include Ravel, Prokofiev, Stravinsky, Schönberg, Rachmaninoff, Poulenc, and more.